d3/d3-shape/README.md

 ### Symbols

 Symbols provide a categorical shape encoding as is commonly used in scatterplots.
+Symbols are always centered at ⟨0,0⟩; use a transform (see: [SVG](http://www.w3.org/TR/SVG/coords.html#TransformAttribute), [Canvas](http://www.w3.org/TR/2dcontext/#transformations)) to move the arc to a different position.

 <a name="symbol" href="#symbol">#</a> <b>symbol</b>()